 Candidates who are “neurodivergent” — a term used to describe those with neurological differences such as autism, Asperger’s syndrome, ADHD and dyslexia — can possess valuable, hard-to-find capabilities.
 Research indicates a correlation between neurodiverse conditions such as autism and dyslexia and above-average abilities in pattern recognition, memory and mathematics.
 These are all key competencies for roles that rely on distilling vast amounts of information into relevant solutions.
 These individuals’ skill at recognizing patterns in data and offering unexpected perspectives on business problems can be critical to many companies.

 Nonetheless, neurodivergent individuals are often passed over in the traditional hiring process.
-In fact, the neurodiverse unemployment rate is estimated to be as high as 80%.
-This has implications in a number of fields, including cybersecurity, where there are a reported 3.5 million open jobs.
+In fact, the neurodiverse unemployment rate is estimated to be as high as 40%.
+This has implications in a number of fields, including cybersecurity, where it’s estimated 3.5 million jobs will be open by 2025.
 The good news is that a growing number of companies, including Bank of America, are seeing the value in hiring these employees.
 “It is not just the right thing to do, but it can actually be paramount in order to be successful,” says Craig Froelich, chief information security officer at Bank of America.

 In cybersecurity, for example, it’s important to be able to anticipate the actions of an adversary and make sure the right defenses are in place long before the threat is on your doorstep.
 “That means you need to be able to think about that problem from all different angles,” adds Froelich.
 “This is why diversity and inclusiveness has got to be part of your talent management strategy.”